brgrhrng/BINF6250F25/README.md

     for 10000 iterations, or until information content plateaus: randomly select a sequence from sequences
-      construct PWM from the k_mer associated with every other sequence scores = [score each k_mer using PWM] select random k_mer weighted by scores
+      construct PWM from the k_mer associated with every other sequence # Chris scores = [score each k_mer using PWM] # BAG select random k_mer weighted by scores

       check if new IC approx equals last ic # info plateau